JosefUtbult/trace/README.md

 # Rust trace

 Simple Rust trace implementation intended for `no_std` targets.
-Creates a `trace_handler` attribute that can be applied to a trace function taking in a string.
+Creates a `trace_handler` attribute that can be applied to a trace function taking in a message level and a message string.
 This function is then used by various trace macros.

 **Example**